iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 At the start of every chapter, you should go to [Github][Github] and *fork* the chapters repository.
 There will be a link to the appropriate repository at the beginning of every chapter.
-You then *clone* your **own** fork of the repository and start working with the exercises when you encounter them amongs the material.
+You then *clone* your **own** fork of the repository and start working with the exercises when you encounter them among the material.
 You create *commits* and maybe *push* them in to your own fork while working.
 You also run the tests with `lein midje` to see if they pass.

 When you want your answers graded, you push all of your work with `git push`.
 You then go to Github and send a *pull request*.
 At this point, [Travis][Travis] kicks in.
 It runs the tests for your code and then comments on the pull request whether the tests passed or failed.
 A link is also provided to see the nitty-gritty details.

 If you didn't get all the tests to pass on the first go, don't worry, you can try again.
 Just make modifications to the code, create a commit, and push.
 The pull request will be updated, Travis will rerun the tests and a new comment about the build status will be posted.
 You can keep trying as many times as you want.

-We read the pull requests now and then and sometimes comment on the code.
+We read the pull requests every now and then and sometimes comment on your code.
 You should also check your pull requests to see if something needs to be fixed before points can be awarded.
-If all tests passed and everything looks good, we will announce your points on the comments and close the pull request.
-After the deadline, all the pull requests will be closed, and you will get points for those exercises that you succesfully completed.
+If the tests for an exercise pass and the code makes sense, you will get the points.
+If you did something really weird, we might ask you to fix your solution.
+After the deadline, all pull requests made before the deadline will be closed and graded.

 ### Tell us who you are